henry2004y/TestParticle.jl/README.md

 TestParticle.jl is designed to work together with [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).

-A proton trajectory in a static magnetic field can be traced via
+For example, a proton in a static magnetic field can be traced via

 ```julia
 using TestParticle, OrdinaryDiffEq, StaticArrays